 The Haunted Agora Theatre Photo Credit: Quora.com

-A holiday ghost hunt on a December 31st was planned to seek the legends this historical venue that haunt this space.
+A holiday ghost hunt one December 31st was planned to seek the legends that haunt this historical venue.
 The entity they sought most was the ominous man in the yellow raincoat.
-During the investigation, one of the members felt a splash of cold water on the back of her legs..
+During the investigation, one of the ghost hunteres felt a splash of cold water on the back of her legs.
 Upon reaching down to find the source, she found that her tights were dry and there was no one behind her who could have spilled liquid.
 Still, a strange wet sensation remained tingling continued where she felt “water” minutes after the encounter.

 This, in fact, is a common experience, all attributed to the man in the yellow raincoat.
 The iconic apparition is not shy!
-He has been seen on the stage, on the catwalk and several of the viewing balconies.
-Apparently, he is interactive with spectators, often engaging on “disciplinary looks” when the audience is naughty.
+He has been seen on the stage, on the catwalk, and in several of the viewing balconies.
+Apparently, he is interactive with spectators, often casting “disciplinary looks” when the audience is naughty.

 Other experiences that many have encountered include doors opening on their own and the appearance of what looks like bloodstains in the basement.

-The Agora Theatre and Ballroom has seen the performances of Elvis and The Beatles and is also home to some spirits.
-Besides the man in a yellow raincoat, many apparitions have been seen.
+The Agora Theatre and Ballroom has seen the performances of Elvis and The Beatles, and is also home to some spirits.
+Besides the man in the yellow raincoat, many apparitions have been seen.
 A psychic once did an investigation and said the spirit's name was John.

 5. The Lady in White

-Have you ever had an experience of a stranger all of a sudden turning up at a party you hosted?
-Apparently, this is just what occurred in this story.
-An unexpected guest materialized out of nowhere and joined the story teller’s New Year's Eve party.
-All of the doors and windows were locked, and no one admitted to letting the old woman, dressed in white, inside the house.
+Have you ever experienced a stranger suddenly turning up at a party you hosted?
+Apparently, this is just what occurred in this story: An unexpected guest materialized out of nowhere and joined the story teller’s New Year's Eve party.
+All of the doors and windows were locked, and no one admitted to letting the old woman, who was dressed in all white, inside the house.

 The Strange Lady In White Crashing the Party Photo Credit: Deposit Photos

-Being in the festive mood, she did not ask her to leave.
+Being in the festive mood, the hostess did not ask her to leave.
 Apparently the “lady in white” reported she was lost and couldn't find the party she was actually heading to.

-Upon leaving the party, "she dropped two scarfs on the doorstep".
+Upon leaving the party, "she dropped two scarfs on the doorstep."
 To this day, nobody knows how she got in.
 Many say this is a symbol of a prediction that may not be good.
-To add to this mystery, the writer added that her cousin saw this same woman in his dreams a few nights later.
+To add to this mystery, the writer adds that her cousin saw this same woman in his dreams a few nights later.
 No one ever saw her again.

 6. The Bellboy for the Hotel of the (Dead) Stars

-Besides the common travelers, the Monte Vista Hotel in Flagstaff hosts a number of otherworldly immortal guests and staff members.
-The legendary hotel opened on New Year’s Day of 1927 and during the 1940s and 1950s was a popular spot for Hollywood guests while more than 100 westerns were filmed nearby.
+Besides accommodating the common traveler, the Monte Vista Hotel in Flagstaff hosts a number of other-worldly immortal guests and staff members.
+The legendary hotel opened on New Year’s Day of 1927, and during the 1940s and '50s was a popular spot for Hollywood guests while more than 100 westerns movies were filmed nearby.
 Some of the guests of the hotel included Bing Crosby, Jane Russell, Gary Cooper, Spencer Tracy, and many others.

 The Haunted Hotel Monte Vista Photo Credit: Flickr

-Another phantom that also hangs out at the Monte Vista Hotel is that of a man who endlessly paces in the Gary Cooper Room.
+Another phantom that hangs out at the Monte Vista Hotel is that of a man who endlessly paces in the Gary Cooper Room.
 He is often reported coughing and clearing his throat.
-Many guests also feel unnerved by the distinct feeling that someone is watching them in the room.
+Many guests have reported feeling unnerved by the distinct feeling that someone is watching them in the room.

 The ghosts of Hotel Monte Vista Photo Credit: Flickr

 The ghosts keep coming in this incredibly haunted hotel!
 There's a spectral entity that was a former bank robber, is said to haunt the saloon.
-Ellen Roberts, a desk clerk reported, “In 1970, three men robbed a nearby bank and to celebrate stopped in our lounge for a drink - even though one of the men had been shot during their escape.
-While having his drink wounded man died, and some feel he is the spirit that’s haunting this area of the building.”
+Ellen Roberts, a hotel desk clerk, reported, “In 1970, three men robbed a nearby bank and to celebrate stopped in our lounge for a drink – even though one of the men had been shot during their escape.
+While having his drink, the wounded man died, and some believe he is the spirit that’s haunting this area of the building.”